 You realize you're going to have to explain to people what that is, right?

 I'm perfectly fine with that.
 I believe I will quite enjoy telling people of its meaning to me, essentially given the answer to the next question.
 I honestly WANT people to ask about it, because generally I like telling stories (people familiar with my geocache logs can attest).

 |Why a Metroid?

 The Metroid image has seen me through a lot.
-It's been with me from high school, to graduation, university, ALL my jobs, meeting Laura, marrying Laura, ALL of my friends, the death of dad, and the death of mom.
+It's been with me from high school, to graduation, university, ALL my jobs, meeting, marry, and divorcing my ex, ALL of my friends, the death of dad, and the death of mom.
 This image has seen me through all of that.
 It's been with me through just about every major life event that a person can go through.
 Being able to express myself and my thoughts essentially through Metroid on the website really helped me work through it, since I basically have a hard time talking about things like that in person.
 Somehow, just putting some of my thoughts out to the anonymous masses through the webpage really got me through the roughest of things.
-It's also been a part of my life through the happiest, greatest points in my life as well such as marrying Laura.
+It's also been a part of my life through the happiest, greatest points in my life as well.
 Metroid has in some form or another been with me through all the good and bad in my life, and I want it to be with me for the rest as well.

 |How did you choose the tattoo artist?